CtrlPlusAltPlusDefeat/backend/README.md

 # Running Locally

 1. Install docker
+2. Make sure to setup an aws profile locally when running dynamo db
-2. Install air using the command `make install-air`
+3. Install air using the command `make install-air`
-3. Then run `make watch` to run with hot reloading
+4. Then run `make watch` to run with hot reloading

 # Player Service